mumoshu/ingress-daemonset-controller/README.md

 If you're using one of public clouds that has a solid L4 and/or L7 loadbalancers, it is recommended to use the second option so that you can reuse the external loadbalancer beyond cluster replacements.

-If you're using ingress daemonset to implement a load-balancer-as-a-service in an on-premise infrastructure, it can be correct to use the first due to various reasons, there's no easy way to continually attach set of K8s nodes to a LB without Kubernetes.
+If you're using ingress daemonset to implement a load-balancer-as-a-service in an on-premise infrastructure, it can be correct to use the first due to various reasons, like there's no easy way to continually attach set of K8s nodes to a LB without Kubernetes.

+You don't need to fine-tune `prestop` hooks for your containers anymore, as the controller annotates the per-node deployment to make the health-check failing and wait for a configurable grace period, even before any pod gets deleted and recreated.
+Please see `annotateDeploymentToDetach` in the above example for more information.